leonstel/leonstel.github.io/drafts/gmap3.md

     //..
 });

+// you could listen and wait for unlimited props
+// list to prop1 and wait for ...
+changedButWaitFor('prop1', 'prop2', 'prop3', 'prop4', 'etc, 'mapInit')

 ```

 To extend in this store concept with the extra observable streams we could for example use the